webdevAlina1107/ImageAnalysis/README.md

 ## Visualization

-* Histogram to visualize cloudness of images on a timeline
+* Histogram to visualize cloudiness of images on a timeline
 * Histogram to visualize image bits occurences of an image
 * Diagram to visualize multiple datasets statistical data